 - Surviving the Toxic Workplace: Protect Yourself Against Coworkers, Bosses, and Work Environments That Poison Your Day – by Linda Durre

 - Professional Services Marketing – By Mike Shultz and John Doerr

 - People Styles at Work: Making Bad Relationships Good and Good Relationships Better – By Robert Bolton, Dorothy Grover Bolton

 In the end your approach must be tailored to your client and company you work for.
-Lesson 4: A company I worked for was a street fighter, their entire sales team was technical and had never been in an enterprise sales role.
-Their approach was “speeds and feeds – hit and run” focused on short term sales cycle – note you must be comfortable with both approaches as each customer/employer is different.
+Lesson 6: A company I worked for was a street fighter, their entire sales team was technical and had never been in an enterprise sales role.
+Their approach was “speeds and feeds – product comparisons” focused on short term sales cycle – note you must be comfortable with both approaches as each customer/employer is different.
 Enterprise sales people didn’t fit into the mix, the company wasn’t willing to invest and change to go after larger accounts and repair the “Hit and Run…” damage they caused.
-Lesson 5: Some managers/companies won’t get it, their culture and management team are stuck in their ways due to lack of experience, choose jobs carefully or else you could be placed in a no win situation.
+Lesson 7: Some managers/companies won’t get it, their culture and management team are stuck in their ways due to lack of experience, choose jobs carefully or else you could be placed in a no win situation.
 Specifically, you will enter into a situation where the plan isn’t based on reality.
 Could be as simple as market perception, not competitive in the market they are trying to enter (rates, skillsets, products), sales force isn’t trained or lacks experience with complex sales.
 Lesson 8 – not all companies that want to enter a market have a clue what they are doing (don’t understand barriers to entry) and will churn through a lot of people and money before they decide to abandon their pursuit.

 Have feedback, suggestion or want to share your experiences?
 Contact me email@example.com .